deburky/wrencode/README.md

 WrenCode is a lightweight alternative to Claude Code.
 It runs a tool-calling agent loop locally or via API, giving an LLM the ability to read, write, and edit files, search codebases, and run shell commands - enough to autonomously navigate and modify a real project.

-Under 800 lines.
-No framework.
-No dependencies beyond what the backend needs.

 ## Backends

 |Backend       |Description                             |